-Since Anthony and Gale DiGiorgio arrived at Winthrop in 1989, they have worked in tandem to establish and nurture the Winthrop experience to be a time for engaged growth, enlightenment, and transformation in the lives of students.
+When Anthony and Gale DiGiorgio arrived at Winthrop in 1989, they worked in tandem to establish and nurture the Winthrop experience to be a time for engaged growth, enlightenment, and transformation in the lives of students.
 Each brought a wealth of academic experience to the Winthrop campus.

-Anthony DiGiorgio began his presidency at Winthrop more than 20 years ago and is currently the state’s longest-serving public university president.
-He also is the second longest-serving Winthrop president after David Bancroft Johnson, the university’s founder.
-Prior to coming to Winthrop he served the College of New Jersey for 19 years in a variety of faculty and administrative positions, including Vice President for Academic Affairs.
+Anthony DiGiorgio began his presidency at Winthrop after serving the College of New Jersey for 19 years in a variety of faculty and administrative positions, including vice president for academic affairs.

-In his more than two decades as Winthrop president to date, President DiGiorgio has led the college’s conversion to Winthrop University and its achievement of 100 percent national accreditation of all eligible programs.
+In his more than two decades as Winthrop president, Dr. DiGiorgio led the college’s conversion to Winthrop University and its commitment to individual academic program accreditation.
 He has shepherded Winthrop’s growth from a regional college with a venerable history to a nationally recognized comprehensive university poised for national prominence.
 Today Winthrop is regularly rated among the top institutions of its kind, winning accolades for academic excellence, character development, commitment to diversity, student programming, sound fiscal management, and environmental achievements.

-In addition to receiving numerous national accolades for overall institutional excellence, Winthrop, under President DiGiorgio’s leadership, has achieved notice for its dedication to “Education by Design,” a concept that intertwines the planning, design, and expansion of campus facilities with the nature and character of Winthrop’s learning community.
+In addition to receiving numerous national accolades for overall institutional excellence, Winthrop, under DiGiorgio’s leadership, achieved recognition for its dedication to “Education by Design (pdf - 785.60 KB),” a concept that intertwines the planning, design, and expansion of campus facilities with the nature and character of Winthrop’s learning community.
 In addition to extensive adaptive re-use and renovation of Winthrop’s many historic buildings and spaces, new facilities added to the campus and its environs through this initiative have added immeasurably to the quality of life for all in the campus community.
 The new facilities include the Courtyard at Winthrop; the Lois Rhame West Health, Physical Education and Wellness Center; Leitner Wall; Winthrop Ballpark, Softball Complex, Memorial Tennis Courts, and Belk Track; Culp Chiller Plant, Owens Hall; Carroll Hall; Scholars Walk; Hardin Family Gardens; the Campus Center, itself, and almost 15 acres of land ensuring the university’s westward growth path for years to come.

-During his tenure as President, Dr. DiGiorgio has been a recognized educational leader in South Carolina and nationally.
-In addition, he has contributed his time and talents to scores of boards and commissions over the past two decades, including the Federal Reserve Board of Charlotte and the Board of Directors of the National Collegiate Athletics Association (NCAA), among many others.
+During his tenure as President, DiGiorgio was a recognized educational leader in South Carolina and nationally.
+In addition, he has contributed his time and talents to scores of boards and commissions, including the Federal Reserve Board of Charlotte and the Board of Directors of the National Collegiate Athletics Association (NCAA), among many others.

 Before coming to Winthrop, Gale DiGiorgio had a long and distinguished career in higher education as a student affairs professional at the College of New Jersey and as Dean of Students at Arcadia University.